leftlogic/ffconf/src/details/speaking.md

 ## Post event social

 After the conference (about 6pm) we'll go onto the social.
 Some of us will head back to the hotel to drop stuff off, others will go directly to the after party.
 It'll end around midnight (or earlier depending on demand … or [evacuations](https://mobile.twitter.com/rem/status/1189506219368685569) as we did in 2018!).

+## Accessibility and COVID

+Live Captioning will be provided by White Coat Captioning.
+The screen will be located on the stage on the left hand side.

+The ground floor is accessible to customers with limited mobility including wheelchair users.

+The Box Office, Kiosk, access toilet and screen are all located on the ground floor.
+From the foyer there is a small ramp from which to access the Kiosk and Screen.

+Large print schedules are available on request at the registration desk.

+We regret that there is no lift and consequently the Balcony and Bar can only be accessed by ascending a staircase of 25 steps.

+Gender neutral and accessible toilets are available on the ground floor near to the exits.

+COVID safety.
+We politely request that all attendees do a lateral flow test within 24 hours of the conference and ask anyone who is showing signs of COVID to please stay at home.
+We encourage the use of masks indoors.

+Please also take a moment to review our [COVID policy](https://ffconf.org/covid/)

+Remy and Julie want to ensure that everyone is able to have access therefore should you have any special requests please contact us in advance so we can accommodate your needs.

 ## Code of Conduct